 Annual Paul Calabresi Symposium

-This annual event brings together current and former Calabresi Scholars to share their experiences and learn from and network with clinical trial leaders.
+This annual event brings together current and former K12 scholars to share their experiences and learn from and network with clinical trial leaders.
 The day features a keynote speaker, as well as presentations and panels on research, mentorship, and career development.

 Grant Writing and Scientific Presentation

-Scholars will present their work each year at the Annual Calabresi Symposium, and in year two of the program, Scholars will present individually as part of the Sylvester Junior Faculty Lecture Series.
-Finally, Scholars will receive instruction from a presentation skills coach.
+Scholars present their work each year at the Annual Calabresi Symposium, and in year two of the program, scholars present individually as part of the Sylvester Junior Faculty Lecture Series.
+Finally, scholars will receive instruction from a presentation skills coach.

 Required Clinical Trials Courses, Workshops, and Seminars

-To assist with the design and execution of clinical trials, Scholars participate in the following required courses and workshops offered through the University of Miami and Sylvester.
-In addition, Scholars attend at least one external workshop or conference on clinical trials over the course of their two-year term.
+To assist with the design and execution of clinical trials, scholars participate in the following required courses and workshops offered through the University of Miami and Sylvester.
+In addition, scholars complete the online, asynchronous NIH course, Introduction to the Principles and Practice of Clinical Research, and attend at least one external workshop or conference on clinical trials over the course of their two-year term.

-- Design and Management of Clinical Cancer Trials 5-Week Workshop Series
+- Design and Management of Clinical Cancer Trials Course

 - Clinical Trials Biostatistics Journal Club